-In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
-The separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
+Deferred Outflows/Inflows of Resources - In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+The separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
 Centralina has several items that meet the criterion for this category, contributions made subsequent to the measurement date for the pension and OPEB plans and other pension and OPEB deferrals.
-In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-Centralina has three items that meet the criterion for this category, deferred membership dues which represent revenue that will be available for use during the next fiscal year and other deferred pension and OPEB deferrals.
+In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
+Centralina has three items that meet the criterion for this category, deferred revenue which represents revenue that will be available for use during the next fiscal year, and other deferred pension and OPEB deferrals.